noambassat/Factify_Project/README.md

 You can either:

 Create a .env file with:

-ini
-Copy
-Edit
 OPENAI_API_KEY=your_key_here

 Or set it as an environment variable:

 Windows CMD:

-arduino
-Copy
-Edit
 set OPENAI_API_KEY=your_key_here

 Mac / Linux / WSL:

-arduino
-Copy
-Edit
 export OPENAI_API_KEY=your_key_here

 3. Place your input PDF documents in: